AlibabaCloudDocs/hologram/intl.en-US/Best Practices/Performance optimization/Optimize the performance of querying internal tables.md

 -   Specify the join keys as the distribution keys.

     For example, the execution result of the explain command indicates that the execution plan for querying Table tmp and Table tmp1 contains a redistribution operation, but no local JOIN operation.
 As a result, query efficiency is low.
-You need to re-create the two tables and specify the distribution keys as the join keys.
-This avoids the extra overhead caused by data redistribution when multiple tables are joined.
+You must re-create the two tables and specify the distribution keys as the join keys.
+This avoids additional overhead caused by data redistribution when multiple tables are joined.

     ![motion](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9855013061/p163980.png)